 Elaine Welteroth is one of the powerhouses of the fashion industry and has been a mover and shaker for years.
 While I don’t think my life will lead me to go into the fashion industry anymore, she is a legend and a great show of resilience and breaking barriers.
 As a black woman moving through spaces where she’s not accepted entirely, Elaine has led the newest faces into the industry and given young girls someone to look up to.
 Visibility and intersectionality matter and Elaine Welteroth’s book is a testament for young women, everywhere, who want to do anything they put their minds to.

 This book was one that I picked up during my study abroad and it’s been on my bookshelf for a year.
-I have been dying to read a book in French as a way of maintaining my language skills, because when you don’t use it everyday, language skills die quickly.
-Angela Davis is not only one of my favourite activists, but also writers, so I was excited to find her work across the world.
+I have been dying to read a book in French as a way of maintaining my language skills.
+When you don’t use it everyday, language skills die quickly.
+Angela Davis is not only one of my favourite activists, but also writers.
+I was excited to find her work across the world.
 I’ve read the book in English, Blues Legacies and Black Feminism, so it’s very nice to have context and know what I should be reading.
 This is a great book to read in English or French, but will be one of the more challenging reads for this quarter.
 I’m already a chapter in, so let’s see if I can keep up the pace.

 Marie Kondo’s The Life-Changing Magic of Tidying Up : The Japanese Art of Decluttering and Organizing